CORRECTED-New entrant in obesity drug race targets body, not the mind

 “That is very close to the happy signals and sad signals.
 Suicidality and depression are all co-regulated by that same area of hypothalamus,” said Starr, whose firm specializes in investing in innovative healthcare companies.

-Side-effects have resulted in a number of treatments being withdrawn from the market, including the notorious “fen-phen” combination, pulled in 1997 due to heart valve problems, and Sanofi’s Acomplia, which went off the market in 2008.
+These side-effects have resulted in a number of treatments being withdrawn from the market, including the notorious “fen-phen” combination, pulled in 1997, and Sanofi’s Acomplia, which went off the market in 2008.

 Danish drugmaker Novo Nordisk’s liraglutide, expected to be launched in the United States by the end of 2014, has been associated with higher risks of thyroid cancer and pancreatitis.